jexxa-projects/JexxaTutorials/BookStore/README-PatternLanguage.md

 ```
 ## Implement the Application

-If your application core is annotated with your pattern language, you can use it together wih Jexxa.
-This requires to change the initial `BookStore` application as follows:
+If your application core is annotated with your pattern language, you can use it together with Jexxa.
+This requires changing the initial `BookStore` application as follows:
 1. You have to bind driving adapters using method `bindToAnnotation`.
-In this case alle inbound ports annotated with given annotation are bind to the driving adapter.
+In this case, alle inbound ports annotated with given annotation are bind to the driving adapter.

 ```java
 public final class BookStore